 Denver and surrounding counties have joined together to boost funding for cultural amenities through what’s called the Scientific and Cultural Facilities District or SCFD.
 And thanks to this funding, arts and cultural facilities, both big and small, provide free days, events and performances.
-To see all free days, click here.

 Here are some of the highlights for the biggest SCFD recipients.